anagass14/MCA-2025/week4.md

 # Week 4

-[Here](chords.xml) I have attached an xml file of chords I extracted from my transcribed score.
+[Here](chords.xml) I have attached a file of the chords I extracted from my transcribed score.

+[Here](ChordAnalysis.xml) I have attached the harmonic analysis of my chords.